isemona/fullstack-nanodegree-vm/README.md

 Aside from this, a starter code is provided for this project and must be forked from Udacity's fullstack-nanodegree-vm reposistory.
 Once cloned into your local machine, you will find the following files(3):

-- tournament.sql : used to create my tables
+- tournament.sql : a file used to create tables
-- tournament.py  : used to manipulate data in the database in Python
+- tournament.py  : a file used to manipulate data in the database in Python
-- tournament_test.p : test cases to test implementation of fuctions in tournament.py
+- tournament_test.py : a file containing test cases to test implementation of fuctions in tournament.py